 Offering support to landlords during this time is also crucial.
 Landlords will rightly be concerned about meeting mortgage payments, which could put pressure on their tenants.
 A three-month mortgage payment holiday extension was provided for buy-to-let landlords whose tenants are experiencing financial difficulties.

-It is very important that landlords and renters continue to work together to agree on affordable repayment plans, established with an understanding of the renter's circumstance and financial ability, and raise issues at the earliest opportunity to address any concerns.
+It is very important that landlords and tenants continue to work together to agree on affordable repayment plans, established with an understanding of the renter's circumstance and financial ability, and raise issues at the earliest opportunity to address any concerns.